 About Albert Shanker

 Albert Shanker (1928-1997), the son of Russian-Jewish immigrants, was born on Manhattan’s Lower East Side on Sept.
 14, 1928.
 His father delivered newspapers from a pushcart.
 His mother, who worked in a sweatshop as a sewing machine operator, taught Al a deep appreciation of trade unionism and a love of spirited debate.
 Although he didn’t speak a word of English when he entered first grade, Al flourished in New York City’s public school system.
 He headed the Stuyvesant High School debating team, graduated with honors from the University of Illinois, and ran out of funds in the early 1950s, just short of completing a Ph.D. in philosophy at Columbia University.
-He found a “lousy job” as a per-diem substitute teacher at PS 179 in East Harlem and launched a career as an educator and trade union leader.
-As president of the American Federation of Teachers, he became known as a strong and courageous advocate for labor—as well as an “iconoclastic thinker,” “champion of children,” and “educational statesman.”
+He found a “lousy job” as a per-diem substitute mathematics teacher at PS 179 in East Harlem and launched a career as a mathematics educator and trade union leader.1 As president of the American Federation of Teachers, he became known as a strong and courageous advocate for labor—as well as an “iconoclastic thinker,” “champion of children,” and “educational statesman.”